chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

       set friction coefficient wall    = 0.
     end

-As you can see, the ``young modulus particles`` and the ``restitution coefficient`` of both the wall and particle are not yet defined in the ``bouncing_particle_original.prm`` file.
+As you can see, the ``young modulus particles`` and the ``restitution coefficient`` of both the wall and particle are not yet defined in the ``bouncing_particle_original.tpl`` file.
 A Python code called ``bouncing_particle_case_generator.py`` is provided with this example.
 This code allows the generation 6 parameter files each using a different restitution coefficient values (from 0.5 to 1.0) for one specific normal spring constant.
 The ``young modulus particles`` parameter will be determined using a bisection algorithm to satisfy the desired normal spring constant.
 Assuming you have Python3 installed on your machine, this code can be launched using this next line:

 .. code-block:: text
+    :class: copy-button

-    python3 Lethe_case_generator.py 5000000
+    python3 bouncing_particle_case_generator.py 5000000

 Where ``5000000`` represent the normal spring constant that is wish to be used for the simulations.
 This code will generate 6 files named ``bouncing_particle_XX.prm``, where ``XX`` represent the value of the restitution coefficient used in it.